wso2/kubernetes-apim/advanced/helm/pattern-1/README.md

 helm install --name wso2apim-with-analytics-rdbms-service -f <HELM_HOME>/mysql/values.yaml stable/mysql --namespace <NAMESPACE>
 ```

-NAMESPACE should be same as in `step 3.b`.

 For a serious deployment (e.g. production grade setup), it is recommended to connect product instances to a user owned and managed RDBMS instance.

 ##### 5. Deploy WSO2 API Manager with Analytics.